Kyrsten Sinema: Health care

-Sinema and Senator Joe Manchin met with President Biden the same day to discuss their concerns with the bills.
-Observers have noted that Sinema is one of the largest beneficiaries of pharmaceutical political action committee money in Congress, and has been described as a "Pharma Favorite".
-KHN reported: "For the 2019–20 election cycle through March, political action committees run by employees of drug companies and their trade groups gave her $98,500 in campaign funds, Kaiser Health News' Pharma Cash to Congress database shows.
-That stands out in a Congress in which a third of the members got no pharma cash for the period and half of those who did got $10,000 or less."
-Sinema's haul was "twice that of Sen. Susan Collins of Maine, considered one of the most vulnerable Republicans in November, and approached that of fellow Democrat Steny Hoyer, the powerful House majority leader from Maryland."
-Senator Bernie Sanders indirectly called her out, saying: "Take a hard look at those people who are opposed to strong legislation to lower the cost of prescription drugs, and take a look at their campaign-finance reports.
-See where they get their money, how many of them get their money from the pharmaceutical industry, and the executives there.
-And I think there will be a direct correlation."
-On October 18, 2021, Politico reported:

-Democratic Sens.
-Kyrsten Sinema of Arizona and Joe Manchin of West Virginia raked in cash last quarter from a bevy of corporations, executives and lobbyists working to pare back the Democratic reconciliation package that Sinema and Manchin have also been vocal opponents of, according to their latest campaign finance filings. ...
-Sinema, who has emerged as the leading Democratic opponent in the Senate to her party’s drug pricing proposal, received more than $27,000 from PACs of pharmaceutical companies, including Astellas, Sunovion, Takeda, Horizon, Eli Lilly, Abbvie, Alexion and Lundbeck ...

 LGBT rights

 According to a profile in The Advocate, "Sinema has her sights set on advancing LGBT rights."
 She has a history of policy advocacy regarding LGBT rights and issues.
 In 2006, Sinema was among the leading opponents of a proposed amendment to the Arizona state constitution which would have banned same-sex marriages and civil unions.
 The proposal failed in Arizona, the first time that a state rejected a ban on same-sex marriage, but a second proposed amendment banning only same-sex marriage passed in 2008 with Sinema in opposition again.
 She supports same-sex marriage, domestic partnership recognition, and adding gender identity to anti-discrimination laws.

-In 2013, Sinema co-sponsored Rep. Sean Patrick Maloney's letter, which opposed Saudi Arabia for "the use of torture and capital punishment against the LGBTQ community".
+In 2013, Sinema co-sponsored Representative Sean Patrick Maloney's letter, which opposed Saudi Arabia for "the use of torture and capital punishment against the LGBTQ community".

-In December 2022, Sinema was a lead cosponsor and negotiator on the Respect for Marriage Act, which passed the Senate with a vote of 61–36.
+In December 2022, Sinema was a lead cosponsor and negotiator on the Respect for Marriage Act, which passed the Senate with a 61–36 vote.